nipunbatra/Gemello/Readme.md

 This repository contains code for Gemello: Creating a Detailed Energy Breakdown from just the Monthly Electricity Bill

 This Readme gives a description of the repository structure and how one can repeat the experiments.
 The final plots and analysis is all done in IPython notebooks.
-Each folder in this repository has a Readmde describing the contents of the folder.
+Each folder in this repository has a Readme describing the contents of the folder.

 First, links to the notebooks for the figures